ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_2/Transcripts/Prose/cFPIP-02L_Physics as Information Processing  ~ Chris Fields ~ Lecture 2.m4a.sentences.csv_transcript.md

 05:53 [[start:353860][end:359030]] Second, we need a thing that we can ask the question of.

 06:00 [[start:360040][end:373930]] We need an environment or a friend or the rest of the world or an experimental apparatus or some system or other that we're going to act on to ask this question.
-[[start:375100][end:381100]] And the third thing that we need to ask this question is a shared language.
+[[start:375100][end:381100]] And, the third thing that we need to ask this question is a shared language.
-[[start:381520][end:389100]] And it's the shared language that's often neglected in models based in physics.
+[[start:381520][end:389100]] And, it's the shared language that's often neglected in models based on physics.
-[[start:390880][end:396300]] And I think the importance of the shared language became clear in classical information theory.
+[[start:390880][end:396300]] And, I think the importance of the shared language became clear in Classical Information Theory.

-06:36 [[start:396460][end:400572]] And it's become clear again, of course, in quantum information theory.
+06:36 [[start:396460][end:400572]] And, it's become clear again, of course, in Quantum Information Theory.
 [[start:400716][end:404080]] But this has only happened over the last few decades.
-[[start:404840][end:418664]] So what I want to do today is to construct in a step by step fashion a formal representation of these three things that we need to ask a simple question.
+[[start:404840][end:418664]] So, what I want to do today is to construct in a step-by-step fashion a formal representation of these three things that we need to ask a simple question.
-[[start:418862][end:424628]] And what we'll find is that that formal representation is in fact quantum theory.
+[[start:418862][end:424628]] And, what we'll find is that that formal representation is, in fact, Quantum Theory.

-07:04 [[start:424724][end:435436]] So it's quantum theory that provides us with a formal representation of asking these simple binary questions.
+07:04 [[start:424724][end:435436]] So, it's the Quantum Theory that provides us with a formal representation of asking these simple binary questions.

 07:15 [[start:435618][end:441950]] And of course, if you can ask a binary question, you can ask any finite number of binary questions.
-[[start:442420][end:455670]] So you can construct an Arbitrarily complex finite decision tree that ends up formulating an Arbitrarily complex but still finite question.
+[[start:442420][end:455670]] So, you can construct an arbitrarily complex, finite decision tree that ends up formulating an arbitrarily complex but still finite question.
-[[start:456040][end:462870]] So this really is a general model of communicative interactions between agents.
+[[start:456040][end:462870]] So, this really is a general model of communicative interactions between agents.

-07:45 [[start:465240][end:472104]] So let's go about this and talk first about the action of asking you a question.
+07:45 [[start:465240][end:472104]] So, let's go about this.
+And, talk first about the action of asking you a question.
-[[start:472222][end:488030]] And so the first thing I want you to do is actually say out loud up or down, actually ask a question and then note two things about what just happened.
+[[start:472222][end:488030]] And, so, the first thing I want you to do is actually say out loud "up or down?".
+Actually, ask a question, and then note two things about what just happened.

 08:09 [[start:489440][end:493856]] The first thing to note is that it took some time to do that.
 [[start:494038][end:503970]] That action actually required a finite amount of time, a couple of seconds, not very long, but it's not zero.
 [[start:504740][end:507590]] It always takes time to ask a question.

-08:28 [[start:508440][end:514870]] And the second thing to note is that it took energy to actually say up or down.
+08:28 [[start:508440][end:514870]] And the second thing to note is that it took energy to actually say "up or down".
 [[start:515400][end:520650]] It requires a little bit of exertion to ask a question.
-[[start:521660][end:526920]] So let's put those two together and define a word.
+[[start:521660][end:526920]] So, let's put those two together and define a word.
-[[start:526990][end:533596]] We're going to define the word action to mean some energy that's spent in some time.
+[[start:526990][end:533596]] We're going to define the word "action" to mean some energy that's been spent in some time.
-[[start:533778][end:544944]] So asking a question is an action and it qualifies as an action because it requires spending some energy in some finite amount of time.
+[[start:533778][end:544944]] So, asking a question is an action and it qualifies as an action because it requires spending some energy in some finite amount of time.

-09:05 [[start:545142][end:549170]] And so we can write this as action equals energy times time.
+09:05 [[start:545142][end:549170]] And, so, we can write this as: action equals energy times time.

 09:09 [[start:549540][end:553730]] Or I'll sometimes use the abbreviation E times T.

-09:16 [[start:556100][end:571736]] And action is always required when there's some interaction or two way action between systems.
+09:16 [[start:556100][end:571736]] And, action is always required when there's some inter-action or two-way-action between systems.
-[[start:571848][end:583330]] So whenever we talk about physical interaction, we're always talking about two systems doing something to each other that requires both energy and time.
+[[start:571848][end:583330]] So, whenever we talk about physical interaction, we're always talking about two systems doing something to each other that requires both energy and time.
-[[start:584980][end:588220]] So let's define another concept.
+[[start:584980][end:588220]] So, let's define another concept.
-[[start:588300][end:595750]] A concept of a minimum action needed to ask a question, and specifically a question with a binary answer.
+[[start:588300][end:595750]] A concept of a minimum action needed to ask a question, and, specifically, a question with a binary answer.
-[[start:597000][end:601696]] And we'll just pick a symbol to stand for that minimum action.
+[[start:597000][end:601696]] And, we'll just pick a symbol to stand for that minimum action.
+STOPPED HERE

 10:01 [[start:601888][end:605590]] And the symbol we'll use because it's conventional is h.
 [[start:606200][end:629260]] And it turns out that this h is planck's constant, the number that planck came up with when he was trying to solve the black body problem back in 1900 that we talked about last time and recall, that was the problem of characterizing, the spectrum of radiation emitted by some physical system.